ShieldedLabs/crosslink-deployment/Scoping.md

 Scoping for Shielded Labs's first deployment of Crosslink
 ===

+**Progress Tracking:** The top-level goals from this document are tracked as GitHub issues with the [Scoping](https://github.com/ShieldedLabs/crosslink-deployment/labels/Scoping) label.

 Why Hybrid Proof-of-Work/Proof-of-Stake?
 ---
 * It reduces supply of ZEC by locking up staked ZEC and increases demand for ZEC by giving people something else to do with it.
 Both reducing supply and increasing demand put upward pressure on the price of ZEC.
 This is good because the price of ZEC is the fuel for the mission and attracts users.